ilkkamtk/hybridisovellukset/Week2/concepts3.md

 # GraphQL Core Concepts, pt 3

-## Mutations

-- **Definition**: Explain mutations as operations that modify data on a GraphQL server.
-- **Syntax**: Introduce the syntax for writing mutations, including fields, input types, and variables.
-- **Creating, Updating, Deleting**: Discuss how mutations are used for creating, updating, and deleting data.
-- **Response Handling**: Explain how to handle responses from mutations and retrieve specific data after a mutation is performed.

----

 ## Input Types in GraphQL

 In GraphQL, Input Types are special object types used specifically for passing complex data as arguments to mutations or